salman-alfarisi77/DailyFileBackup/README.md

 # Backup Script

-This repository contains a production-grade shell script `backup.sh` designed to automatically back up encrypted password files that have been updated within the past 24 hours.
-This script addresses the needs of ABC International Inc. by automating the daily backup process, reducing human error, enhancing security, and saving valuable time.
+This repository contains a shell script `backup.sh` designed to automatically back any files that have been updated within the past 24 hours.
+This script addresses the needs by automating the daily backup process, reducing human error, enhancing security, and saving valuable time.

 ## Features